Can I receive compensation if I am partially at fault for an accident

 In California, you can be up to 99% liable and still collect compensation.
 However, your recovery is limited by your own percentage of fault.
 For example, if you are 60% responsible, you would only receive 40% of your damages.

 It’s important to note the other driver can also collect compensation from your insurance company.
 For example, when you’re 60% at fault, the other driver can pursue 60% of their damages from you.
-That’s why working with an experienced lawyer to build a strong case is crucial.
+That’s why working with an experienced personal injury lawyer to build a strong case is crucial.
 You need a legal advocate on your side.
 Otherwise, the defendant’s insurance company will allege you were primarily or solely at fault and prevent you from getting all of the compensation you are eligible to receive.

 Determining Fault Initially In A Car Crash In California